centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 su - centreonBI
 ```

-Then generate a ssh key to prepare environement:
+Then generate a ssh key to prepare the environement:

 ```bash
 ssh-keygen -t ed25519 -a 100